 We pride ourselves in being a small breeder and our girls are primarily pets who live in my home as part of the family but have some excellent show successes under their paws; our babies are brought up in our home, which ensures that they are used to all aspects of home life.
 We breed babies with excellent temperament and they always excel in all of our expectations.

 We are delighted that the girls are very much lap cats and the Daisypurr traits and temperament very much follow on in our line.
 The girls live harmoniously in a family group together and love each other very much, it’s a beautiful sight to watch.

 I chose to have Daisypurr as my prefix due to a very special girl, who was my reason for loving the breed so much and wanting to breed British Shorthair.

 Beautiful babies are sometimes available to very special, loving homes.

-I am a qualified GCCF Steward and currently working towards becoming a judge for the British Shorthair Breed Advisory Council (BAC) I am also a member of the Colourpointed Cat Club Committee, their GCCF delegate and as a member of various clubs.
+I am a Pupil Judge for the British Shorthair Breed Advisory Council (BAC) I am also a member of the Colourpointed Cat Club Committee, their GCCF delegate and as a member of various clubs.